hazelcast/hazelcast/site/docs/sql/imap-connector.md

 recognizes public fields and JavaBeans-style getters.
 If some property has a non-primitive type, it will be mapped under the `OBJECT` type.

-## External Name
+## External Column Name

 You rarely need to specify the columns in DDL.
-If you do, you might need to specify the external name.
+If you do, you might need to specify the external name for the column.

 The entries in a map naturally have _key_ and _value_ elements.
 Because of this, the format of the external name must be either `__key.<name>`